simon jones - testimonial

 To take a high-school dropout and place them in a seamless system which allows them to go as far as their desires and abilities permit, perhaps studying up to PhD level, is a profoundly impactful mechanism for social mobility.
 It is a revitalising, indeed exhilarating, reminder of the fundamental purpose of education, the freeing of imprisoned human potential.

-It is globalised, networked institutions that allow local students to share the process of learning with others world-wide and vice-versa we need to develop.
+It is globalised institutions allowing local students to share the process of learning with others world-wide we need to develop.
 This is the unique experience on offer to 21st century students.

-You need to be at the heart of a network of likeminded institutions across the world and coordinate strategy and provision, leveraged with advanced IT, to allow the learning experiences of one institution to be enjoyed by all.
-Without a shared voice, you remain largely unheard.
+You need to be part of a network of likeminded institutions across the world leveraging advanced IT, to allow the learning experiences of one institution to be enjoyed by all.
+Without a shared voice, you will remain largely unheard.

 The generation we serve celebrates innovators and entrepreneurs and sees them as role-models.
 So should we.
 An institution which does not nurture wealth creation neglects the needs of the individuals and communities it supports.